decibel/test_factory/README.md

 test_factory
 ===============

-A system for managing unit test data.
+A system for managing unit test data in Postgres.

+Documentation for the most recent version is on [PGXN](http://pgxn.org/dist/test_factory/doc/test_factory.html).

 Current Status
 ==============